gavinfielder/pft/README.md

  ./disable-test "" && ./enable-test s     # Disables all tests except tests that start with 's'

 Wildcard search:
  ./disable-test "*zeropad"        # Disables all the tests that have 'zeropad' anywhere in the name ./enable-test "*_null_*_prec_"   # Enables all the tests that have a '_null_' followed by a '_prec_' ./enable-test "s_*prec"          # Enables all tests that start with 's_' and have a 'prec' in the name
 ```

-While you **can** call `./enable-test ""` to enable all tests, I do not recommend it.
+While you ***can*** call `./enable-test ""` to enable all tests, I do not recommend it.
 Some tests are disabled by default because if you have not implemented certain bonuses, your ft\_printf will segfault.

 # Troubleshooting

 If something goes wrong--slack me @gfielder.
 I like testing, like people using good testing, and want to make this easier to use, so don't hesitate to contact me.

 # Contributing
-Feel free to fork the repo and make pull requests.
+I encourage everyone to contribute to this, even if it's just adding tests to the library.
+To do this, fork and make pull requests.

-A big thing that needs to be done is simply just changing test names so that they're grouped better for using the prefix search.
-I wrote these tests as I was developing my printf, and searching by prefix was an afterthought to all of it, so some of them are a little scattered.

-Adding additional tests would be great as well.

 Before making pull requests, please: